MatanSandori/OSCP-Tools/README.md

 # OSCP Exam Tool Repository

 ## Introduction
 This repository contains a curated list of tools for use during the Offensive Security Certified Professional (OSCP) exam.
-It has been specifically created for both personal use and to assist fellow Offensive Security (OffSec) members.
+It has been specifically created for both personal use and to assist  Offensive Security (OffSec).
 The primary purpose is to ensure accessibility to consistent tool versions and locations during the OSCP exam.

 ## Usage Instructions
 To clone and use this repository, follow these steps: